Ietterbomb/ietterbomb/README.md

 <p>

-im sorry if i dont reply, i dont mean it in a negative way im not used to new people. i will hide you for some time if you cover me, again i dont mean this in a negative way.
+im sorry if i dont reply, i dont mean it in a negative way im not used to new people ノ sometimes i will just answer you by using emotes and stuff, other than that w2i ノ i will hide you for some time if you cover me, again i dont mean this in a negative way

 <p>

-dni ; basic dni, pushy people
+dni ノ basic dni, pushy people

 </details>